 It isn’t that you don’t make new friends, it takes a whole lot of energy.
-Old friends are comfortable, and shy extroverts get right in the heat of it without all the awkward introductions and getting to know each other.
-A good night out with old friends simply can’t be beat.
+Old friends are comfortable, and shy extroverts get right in the heart of it without all the awkward introductions and getting to know each other.
+A good night out with old friends simply can’t be beaten.
 [Read: How to make new friends as an adult]

 Because you are all in your head, hearing about the intricacies of things doesn’t bore you.
 You like a good story and stick around to listen when everyone else has flown the coop.

 Being a fun and engaging person, you are all for shots when the round comes around, but you are no Coyote Ugly.

 A shy extrovert isn’t going to be the person up on the bar pouring shots into anyone’s mouth.
 They are the ones to go to the bar and bring shots back for everyone to take with them.
 Again, please just don’t call attention to them.